keithbuhler/keithbuhler.github.io/index.md

 Thank you for visiting.

-I'm Keith Buhler, a philosopher and classical educator, and host of the [Classical Academy Podcast](https://www.trinityclassicalacademy.com/about/podcast), which offers a friendly introduction to classical education.
+I'm Keith Buhler, a philosopher and classical educator.
+I'm currently on the founding staff of a new classical academy in Southern California.

-This site is a guide to my personal interests and professional activities.
+This site is a guide to my professional activity and personal interests.

 You may want to check out:

 * my [current projects](/projects) in philosophy, education, and arts
 * my [academic research](/research) to dialog about virtue and wisdom
 * [the "Buhler Report"](/blog), a blog with recent reflections on  sundry topics such as books, culture, parenting, movies, politics, and living intentionally
+* The [Classical Academy Podcast](https://www.trinityclassicalacademy.com/about/podcast), which offers a friendly introduction to classical education.